okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 }
 ```

 Most of these actions are marked with `// Todo` (no pun intended), because you’ll need to revisit them after you have the backend API in place.
 For now, the `getAllTodos` action commits the `loadTodos` mutation with a fake to-do item.
-Later, this action will call your API to retrieve the user’s to-do items and then commit the same mutation with the items returned from the API.
+Later, this action will call your API to retrieve the user’s to-do items and then commit the mutation with the real items returned from the API.

 ## Add identity and security with Okta